-The president of the Spanish Business Confederation of the Social Economy (CEPES) and of Social Economy Europe, Juan Antonio Pedreño, said: “The Toledo Declaration on Social Economy as a key driver for an inclusive future shows a wide support from 19 European member states to all social economy business models – co-operatives, mutuals, associations, foundations, social enterprises and other forms – as a driver of economic and social progress, as way to channel collective action to generate common solutions to common challenges and create new opportunities.
+The president of the Spanish Business Confederation of the Social Economy (CEPES) and of Social Economy Europe, Juan Antonio Pedreño, said: “The Toledo Declaration on Social Economy as a key driver for an inclusive future shows a wide support from 19 European member states to all social economy business models – co-operatives, mutuals, associations, foundations, social enterprises and other forms – as a driver of economic and social progress, as a way to channel collective action to generate common solutions to common challenges and create new opportunities.

 “Furthermore, the Toledo Summit, in which I had the honour to participate, showed the strong support to the social economy from the European Commission, represented by commissioner Nicolas Schmit; the OECD, represented by its secretary general Angel Gurría and the ILO, represented by its director general, Guy Rider.

 “This is the moment of the social economy, the moment to grow beyond our current boundaries, to expand all over the EU and the world, as a driver of sustainable development.
 A strong message for 2021, the year in which we have to build an effective European Action Plan for the Social Economy.”